predatorkind/Jupyter_Notebooks_Demo/README.md

 * pandas
 * matplotlib
 ## Project Structure
-This project consists of a single Jupyter Notebooks file: demo_book.ipynb
+The first part of this project consists of a single Jupyter Notebooks file: demo_book.ipynb.
+This is where you should start.

+Later, you can move to test.book.ipnb notebook to see some advanced features of data visualisations with matplotlib.

+Last part, contains python scripts used for data cleaning with an accompanying clean_book.ipynb.

 ## Usage
 1. Clone this repository
 ```shell